andresromerodev/portfolio/pages/posts/containers-and-serverless.md

   className="next-image"
 />

-Now, you may want to develop multiple apps using the same programming language and the same shared code libraries on Lambda.
+So let's say you decide to use lambda to run your Docker containers, you may want to develop multiple apps using the same programming language and the same shared code libraries.
 As the apps grow, your CI/CD (Continuous Integration/Continuous Deployment) process will require packaging the same dependencies over and over, leading to extended deployment times.

 Regular Lambda functions have a solution for this issue in the form of layers, So, what if you could implement a similar concept with your Docker images on Lambda?
 The good news is you can, let me show you how.